 The CEO may take annual leave (recreation leave) in accordance with the Remuneration Tribunal, and in accordance with the instrument of delegation 'Vacancy in the office of the Accountable Authority Delegation 2019'.

-The Minister may grant the CEO leave absorber ther than recreation leave).
+The Minister may grant the CEO leave of absence (other than recreation leave).

 Resignation